Mon-Ouie/mon-ouie.github.com/.code/content/posts/debugger.md

 This allows to trace whatever happens, and to stop the process to debug it.
 One can implement a debugger with this, for instance as debug.rb from stdlib does.
-Rubinius, however does not implement a such API.
-But Rubinius being all Ruby, one can probably write a such thing — or a better way one — just in Ruby :)
+Rubinius, however does not implement such an API.
+But Rubinius being all Ruby, one can probably write such a thing — or a better way one — just in Ruby :)

 It is indeed posible to write a debugger for Rubinius in Ruby.
 Rubinius even